 Getting Closer to Providing Genuine Equality of Opportunity

 In the meantime, JGU has come much closer to providing genuine equality of opportunity than many other German universities; this is demonstrated by its excellent position in the 2015 university rankings of the Center of Excellence Women and Science (CEWS).
-Thanks to the continuous development of its measures designed to ensure equality of opportunity, JGU was awarded the Total E-Quality certificate in 2017 by the organization of the same name for the fifth time.
+Thanks to the continuous development of its measures designed to ensure equality of opportunity, JGU was awarded the Total E-Quality certificate in 2020 by the organization of the same name for the sixth time.
 In 2016, the university signed the 'Family at the University' charter.
 Also in 2016, JGU was one of the first German universities to receive the European Commission's Human Resources Excellence in Research Award after successfully participating in the Human Resources Strategy for Researchers (HRS4R) program.
 This award confirms that JGU is an institution that makes use of fair and transparent recruiting procedures.

 One of the strengths of the equality strategies at JGU is the focus on various career phases of young female academics – particularly in the critical mid-career phase after their doctorate.
 The program for young female academics (ProWeWin) and the comprehensive discipline-based mentoring programs offer a wide range of forms of support to this target group.
 JGU also places considerable emphasis on ensuring that family-life is made compatible with studying at university or pursuing an academic career.
 Students and those employed here can take advantage of extensive child care services and the advice available on caring for family members.